a1v0/a1v0.de/draft-articles/record-producer-not-showing-in-search.md

 Enter the text index record and click on the UI action at the bottom of the form called "Regenerate Text Index".

 Voilà, the problem should now be fixed!

+## Available For roles

+The more likely cause of your problem has nothing to do with indexing.
+It's rather more banal: availability.

+Have you made your record producer available for the right sort of user?
+Check the **Available For** and **Not Available For** related lists at the bottom of your record producer.
+Have you made it available for anybody?
+Is there a conflicting entry in the Not Available For section?

+Annoyingly, the Available For records don't work like ACLs.
+Instead of it giving you a list of roles to choose from, like you would in an ACL, you get a list of preconfigured types of user, called things like "Users with snc_internal".
+If you've picked something more specific, make sure that that record truly does contain the role you think it does.